Kevin Sheehan joined Scientific Games Corporation in August 2016 and serves as President and Chief Executive Officer.

 Mr. Williams holds a Bachelor of Science degree in Business Administration from the University of Houston and completed executive leadership programs at Stanford University and Babson College.

 Susan Cartwright joined Scientific Games as Vice President of Corporate Communications in January 2016.
-She leads Scientific Games’ global external and internal communications as well as the Company’s corporate social responsibility program.
+She leads Scientific Games’ global external and internal communications, as well as the Company’s corporate social responsibility program.
+Ms. Cartwright focuses on developing and executing the Company’s global communications strategy and tactics, corporate branding, executive thought leadership, web initiatives and merger communications.

 © 2018 Scientific Games.
 All Rights Reserved.